MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 [!include[v4-to-v3-SDK-pointer](~/includes/v4-to-v3-pointer-me.md)]

+This document guides you on how to add link unfurling to your app manifest using App studio and manually.
 With link unfurling your app can register to receive an `invoke` activity when URLs with a particular domain are pasted into the compose message area.
 The `invoke` contains the full URL that was pasted into the compose message area, and you can respond with a card that the user can unfurl, providing additional information or actions.
-This works similar to a [search command](~/messaging-extensions/how-to/search-commands/define-search-command.md), with the URL serving as the search term.
+This works similar to a search command with the URL serving as the search term.

 > [!NOTE]
 > Currently, link unfurling is not supported on Mobile clients.

 The Azure DevOps messaging extension uses link unfurling to look for URLs pasted into the compose message area pointing to a work item.
-In the following image, a user has pasted a URL for a work item in Azure DevOps which the messaging extension has resolved into a card:
+In the following image, a user has pasted a URL for a work item in Azure DevOps, which the messaging extension has resolved into a card:

 ![Example of link unfurling](~/assets/images/compose-extensions/messagingextensions_linkunfurling.png)

-This document gives a walkthrough on how to add link unfurling to your app manifest using App studio and manually.

 ## Add link unfurling to your app manifest